 - Weather conditions – With Florida’s frequent rainstorms, slippery roads, and compromised visibility can all contribute to single-vehicle accidents.

-- Poor road conditions – Potholes, debris, or uneven surfaces can cause drivers to lose control of their vehicle, resulting in a single-vehicle crash.
+- Poor road conditions – Potholes, road defects, debris, or uneven surfaces can cause drivers to lose control of their vehicle, resulting in a single-vehicle crash.

 An experienced attorney can help you determine the cause of your single-car crash.